anmolkabra/llm_chat/README.md

 ## Run the Chat interface

-It is super easy to add your own LLM provider by making simple changes to `llm/*`.
+It is super easy to add your own LLM server by making simple changes to `llm/*`.
-Currently the code supports the following LLM providers out-of-the-box:
+Currently the code supports the following LLM servers out-of-the-box:
 - OpenAI
 - Together.ai
 - Anthropic
 - Ollama
 - Huggingface models

-See the list of models supported for these LLM providers in `llm/*.py` in the `<LLM_PROVIDER>.SUPPORTED_LLM_NAMES` list.
+See the list of LLM servers in `llm/__init__.py`.
-You can add your to the list and the UI will recognize that as an option.
+You can add your server to the list and create a corresponding `YourServerLLMChat(LLMChat)` and the UI will recognize that as an option.

 ### LLMs through API access

 To run the `gpt-4o-mini-2024-07-18` model from OpenAI, for example, do the following steps in a terminal:
 1. Set the `$OPENAI_API_KEY` environment variable with your API key.
-2. Run `./scripts/run_chat.sh --model_name gpt-4o-mini-2024-07-18`.
+2. Run `./scripts/run_chat.sh --server openai --model_name gpt-4o-mini-2024-07-18`.
 3. Open the website link in a browser and start chatting!

 Analogously, run Together.ai and Anthropic models after setting `$TOGETHER_API_KEY` and `$ANTHROPIC_API_KEY` respectively.